CodingMinds/world_simulator/Readme.md

 #### Server

- * Add more logging within world_env.erl for multiple worlds
  * Replace PIDs with unique names or sthg like this. list_to_pid is only for debugging purposes and erlang interna.